The Goal of the Christian Life

 One old catechism says that our chief goal in life is to glorify and enjoy God forever.
 This is true.
 Scripture says that we were created for God’s glory and to proclaim his praises (1 Corinthians 10:31; Ephesians 1:11-12; 1 Peter 2:9).
 We exist to worship God, and in order to be genuine, this worship must come from the heart.
 It must be a genuine expression of our real feelings.
 We adore God above everything else, and we submit to his every command.

-Yet another way to describe our goal in life is to become more like Christ—and here I think we can briefly sketch some practical ways in which we can help one another as we grow toward that goal.
+Yet another way to describe our goal in life is to become more like Christ—and here I think we can briefly sketch some practical ways for how we can help one another as we grow toward that goal.

 It is God’s plan for each of us that we “be conformed to the likeness of his Son” (Romans 8:29).
 Even in this life, we “are being transformed into his likeness with ever-increasing glory” (2 Corinthians 3:18).
 Paul labored with the Galatians “until Christ is formed in you” (Galatians 4:19).
 He told the Ephesians that our goal is “attaining to the whole measure of the fullness of Christ” (Ephesians 4:13).